What this project involves

 Things to do & consider

-Make a list of talking points
+TO DO: Make a list of talking points

 In preparation for your segment(s), please make an organized bullet point list of things you wish to discuss.
 This includes:

 - Details you don’t want to forget mentioning

 - Lessons you want to share

 - Organizations, products, resources, or causes you want to draw attention to